France defies critics with foreign investment paradox

 But the figures are still "paradoxical", says Ernst and Young partner Marc Lhermitte.

-"Many foreign investors, and even French firms, are asking themselves what role France is going to play in this phase of globalization," he said.
+"Many foreign investors, and even French firms, are asking themselves what role France is going to play in this phase of globalisation," he said.

 "France's attractiveness as a site for some industrial jobs and plants does not make up for its long-term unattractiveness due to price competitiveness," he added.